• Celebrating 50 Years!

 New Abrasive Metering Valve Shows What Matters

-The days of open abrasive blasting, with minimally trained operators using loads of cheap abrasive are dwindling in the United States.
-Environmental, safety, and health regulations, combined with demanding surface profile requirements, mean that abrasive blasting is often being performed in containment by skilled operators using higher priced media.
+The days of open abrasive blasting, with minimally trained operators using loads of cheap abrasive, are dwindling in the United States.
+Environmental, safety, and health regulations, combined with demanding surface profile requirements, mean that skilled operators often perform abrasive blasting in containment using higher-priced media.

-As contractors work to control their costs in this new work environment, they need to find ways to improve labor productivity.
+As contractors work to control their costs in this new work environment, they must find ways to improve labor productivity.
 Carefully managing their abrasive consumption is one key to maximizing blasting productivity.
 Axxiom Manufacturing Inc. has introduced a new abrasive metering valve, a small piece of equipment designed to make a big difference in productivity.
+Also see Abrasive Blast Systems.

 As the amount of abrasive in the airflow is increased beyond an optimal point, the exit velocity of the particles at the nozzle is drastically reduced, decreasing the amount of energy impacting the surface.

-Once that begins to happen, production rates decrease and abrasive is wasted.
+Production rates decrease once that begins to happen, and the abrasive is wasted.
 Avoiding this problem by not feeding enough abrasives or “running lean” does not fully utilize the capabilities of the abrasive and blasting system.

 Experienced operators can “tune” the abrasive mix by observing the quality of the surface cleaning and getting a feel for the cleaning rate as the abrasive flow is adjusted with conventional abrasive metering valves.
 However, this process can be time-consuming and difficult to replicate, even more so for less experienced operators.

-To take out some of the time, guesswork, and waste out of metering abrasive to optimize its flow rate, Axxiom has introduces a new abrasive control valve, the MV2™ (patent pending) into its Schmidt® air blast product line.
-The MV2™, successor to the Schmidt® Microvalve, includes a new virtual position indicator (VPI).
+To take out some of the time, guesswork, and waste out of metering abrasive to optimize its flow rate, Axxiom has introduced a new abrasive control valve, the MV2™ (patent pending), into its Schmidt® air blast product line.
+The MV2™, the successor to the Schmidt® Microvalve, includes a new virtual position indicator (VPI).
 The VPI is an external indicator that accurately displays the position of the plunger relative to the abrasive orifice inside the valve.

-For a longer life of the valve, the internal components are made from improved abrasive-resistant materials.
+The internal components are made from improved abrasive-resistant materials for a longer life of the valve.
 Because of its reconfigured body and fewer wearing parts, the valve is easier to disassemble and rebuild than its predecessor, resulting in parts and labor cost savings in the field.